 iPhone supposedly to feature a 64 MP main shooter

-According to an avid Twitter leaker, the iPhone 13 will feature a quad-camera setup.
+An avid Twitter leaker says the iPhone 13 will feature a quad-camera setup.
 On top of that, it will come with a high-resolution 64 MP main shooter.
 The image shared by the leaker depicts the square iPhone camera, which has four lenses and a LiDAR sensor.

 The leaker goes on to share the details of the camera specifications: